jackdewinter/pymarkdown/newdocs/src/user-guide.md

 YAML, and TOML formats.
 While the basic usage of configuration files is simple, there are important details about supported formats, search locations, how multiple files are merged, and how command-line overrides interact with them.
-These topics are covered in detail in [Advanced Configuration](./advanced_configuration.md).
+These topics are covered in detail in [Advanced Configuration](./advanced_configuration.md), which also documents the precedence between built‑in defaults, config files, and `--set` overrides.

 ##### --set (configuration)

-The `--set` argument is followed by a single configuration name and a single configuration value to explicitly set for the current execution of the PyMarkdown application.
+The `--set` argument is followed by a single configuration item name and a single configuration item value to explicitly set for the current execution of the PyMarkdown application.
 The structure of configuration names and the full configuration model are described in [Advanced Configuration](./advanced_configuration.md).
-For example, setting the property `plugins.md029.style` to `zero` can be executed as:
+For example, setting the property `plugins.MD029.style` to `zero` can be executed as:

 <!-- pyml disable code-block-style-->
 === "Global Python Install"

     ```sh
-    pymarkdown --set plugins.md029.style=zero scan examples
+    pymarkdown --set 'plugins.MD029.style=zero' scan examples
     ```

 === "Pipenv Package Manager"

     ```sh
-    pipenv run pymarkdown --set plugins.md029.style=zero scan examples
+    pipenv run pymarkdown --set 'plugins.MD029.style=zero' scan examples
     ```
 <!-- pyml enable code-block-style-->

+While not always required, care should be taken to properly escape the sequence of `<configuration item name>=<configuration item value>`.
+For example, if you are trying to set `system.exclude_path` to `draft-*.md`, you need to escape it properly to prevent the shell you are working with from trying to expand the value `draft-*.md` instead of passing it to PyMarkdown.

 ##### --strict-config (configuration)